mudit-sharma-02/EDA_Cricket_Dataset./README.md

 # 🏏 Cricket Data Insights: Exploratory Data Analysis
 Welcome to my EDA project on cricket match statistics!
-This repository isn't just about cleaning rows and columns; it’s about uncovering the stories behind the numbers—from match-winning trends to individual player masterclasses.
+This repository isn't just about cleaning rows and columns; it’s about uncovering the stories behind the numbers from match-winning trends to individual player masterclasses.

 Whether you're a data enthusiast or a cricket nerd, this notebook walks through the full pipeline of turning raw sports data into actionable insights.